How do you Value a Pre-Revenue Company?

 Valuations Aren’t Permanent

 A tech startup company is only worth what investors are willing to pay at a specific point in time.
-While as the owner of a business, you most likely aren’t going to agree with every valuation that your startup company receives.
-You must always keep in mind that no valuation, whether it be low or high, is ever permanent (or correct).
+As the owner of a business, you most likely don’t agree with every valuation your startup company receives.
+You must always remember that no valuation, whether low or high, is ever permanent (or correct).

 Valuations Aren’t Always Straightforward

-Just because an investor expresses interest in your company, it doesn’t mean you are both on the same page about everything.
-When you receive a pre-revenue startup valuation that you’re comfortable with, it’s always a good idea to take time to talk to your investors to make sure that everyone is on the same page about how you should move forward.
+Just because an investor is interested in your business doesn’t mean you and the investor agree on everything.
+When you have a pre-revenue startup valuation that you are happy with, it’s a smart idea to speak to your partners to ensure that everyone is on the same page about how you can proceed.

-If you want a professional valuation done and are interested in learning more about how to receive a business valuation for your tech startup.
+If you want a professional startup valuation done and are interested in learning more about how to receive a business valuation for your tech startup from a valuation firm with expertise in valuing early-stage startups.
 Call or text 561-325-9777, or email us today.